Super-Protocol/docs/docs/hackathon/rules.md

 ---
-id: "oracles-rules"
+id: "rules"
 title: "How It Works"
-slug: "/oracles-rules"
+slug: "/rules"
 sidebar_position: 2
 ---

-## dApp selection and eligibility criteria
+## Choosing a dApp for migration

+### Eligibility requirements

 The original dApp must already use Chainlink Data Feeds in its on-chain logic.
 See the [list of supported data feeds](/hackathon/data-feeds).